marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/msp430-function-attributes.rst

 .. index:: critical function attribute, MSP430

-.. gcc-attr:: critical
+.. msp430-fn-attr:: critical

   Critical functions disable interrupts upon entry and restore the previous interrupt state upon exit.
-Critical functions cannot also have the :gcc-attr:`naked`, :gcc-attr:`reentrant` or :gcc-attr:`interrupt` attributes.
+Critical functions cannot also have the :msp430-fn-attr:`naked`, :msp430-fn-attr:`reentrant` or :msp430-fn-attr:`interrupt` attributes.

-  The MSP430 hardware ensures that interrupts are disabled on entry to :gcc-attr:`interrupt` functions, and restores the previous interrupt state on exit.
-The :gcc-attr:`critical` attribute is therefore redundant on :gcc-attr:`interrupt` functions.
+  The MSP430 hardware ensures that interrupts are disabled on entry to :msp430-fn-attr:`interrupt` functions, and restores the previous interrupt state on exit.
+The :msp430-fn-attr:`critical` attribute is therefore redundant on :msp430-fn-attr:`interrupt` functions.

 .. index:: interrupt function attribute, MSP430

-.. gcc-attr:: interrupt
+.. msp430-fn-attr:: interrupt

   Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates